 Exposure data

-We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5) (as well as ozone (O3) for a sensitivity analysis, usually negatively correlated with other pollutants due to its chemistry48), at residential addresses of study participants from the validated spatio-temporal air pollution modelling system (DEHM-UBM-AirGIS) with full space and time coverage over our study period, described in detail elsewhere.49–52 These predicted pollutant concentrations have been extensively used in previous air pollution epidemiologic studies in Denmark.17,53–55 The models have good predictive accuracy, with average monthly correlations between measured and modelled results of 0.85 for NOx, 0.91 for CO, 0.92 for O3, 0.79 for EC, and 0.83 for annual concentrations of PM2.5.49,52 Because traffic is a major source of PM2.5 and EC one of the main PM2.5 components in urban environments,56 we removed the EC concentration from the total PM2.5 mass concentration (non-EC PM2.5), to avoid overadjustment when including both in the models simultaneously.
+We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5) (as well as ozone (O3) for a sensitivity analysis, usually negatively correlated with other pollutants due to its chemistry48), at residential addresses of study participants from the validated spatio-temporal air pollution modelling system (DEHM-UBM-AirGIS) with full space and time coverage over our study period, described in detail elsewhere.49–52 In brief, XX.
+These predicted pollutant concentrations have been extensively used in previous air pollution epidemiologic studies in Denmark.17,53–55 The models have good predictive accuracy, with average monthly correlations between measured and modelled results of 0.85 for NOx, 0.91 for CO, 0.92 for O3, 0.79 for EC, and 0.83 for annual concentrations of PM2.5.49,52 Because traffic is a major source of PM2.5 and EC one of the main PM2.5 components in urban environments,56 we removed the EC concentration from the total PM2.5 mass concentration (non-EC PM2.5), to avoid overadjustment when including both in the models simultaneously.

-Based on the residential history of each case or control, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after symptoms onset.57 A small number of Danish residents lack a complete address history (1.7%; lack of house number).
+Based on the residential history of each case or control, we calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at a median of 12 months after symptoms onset.57 Specifically, each case or control average value (1-, 5- or 1-year) was calculated as the mean of all concentrations recorded across time at the recorded addresses within each time window, A small number of Danish residents lack a complete address history (1.7%; lack of house number).
 To ensure we were including participants with adequately complete exposure records, we set the following minimum criteria for number of complete exposure record months to include cases and controls: (i) 1-year averages: 9 of 12 months, at least one measurement in each season; (ii) 5-year averages (main exposure): 30 of 60 months; and (iii) 10-year averages: 60 of 120 months.

 Covariate data